 Again, there is wide agreement among power market economists that other mechanisms can and should be used to deal with residual market power concerns if these prove necessary:

 Bill Hogan of Harvard University has noted in a recent speech to the Edison Electric Institute that price caps should be avoided due to the scarcity problems described above, and has supported bid caps as an alternative in bid-based markets.
+[Problem: we already have bid caps in California and they don’t work.
+Why – power moves from uncapped to the capped markets.]

 The MSC of the California ISO has noted the importance of scarcity price signals in encouraging investment, and has noted that other jurisdictions have used other methods for controlling market power.